Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 edge.
 This function is most effective when the image has been cleaned and processed which is another O(n) analysis.

 The exact accuracy depends on the characteristics of the golf ball and how they are picked up by the camera as well as the environment the golf ball is in.
-The parameters of both these algorithms can be precisely calibrated for the given object as seen in the images from other's expirements and several simulations available.
+The parameters of both these algorithms can be precisely calibrated for the given object as seen in the images from other people’s experiments and several simulation tools available.
 Using these tools, I was able to simulate finding small, round objects in a picture.
 The results can be seen below.

 ![Function](../Images/Image_Processing/Simulation1.PNG)